Safety Surfacing

 Each of these surfacing types is manufactured and installed to ASTM safety standards, and these standards are designed to help prevent severe injuries on playgrounds.
 The surfacing you choose for your playground depends on various factors, including how much surface area you have, age group, budget, equipment type, and future playground goals.

-Weighing all these factors can be a lot, so we have put together a comprehensive surfacing guide to help you through some of the pros and cons of each surfacing type.
+Weighing all these factors can be a lot, so we have put together a comprehensive surfacing guide to help you through some of the pros and cons of each playground surfacing type.
 We recommend reading through these details to better understand which type of surfacing will best fit your needs and your long-term playground goals.

 Wood Mulch